-Our membership supports our Identification Handbooks and other Publications, our scientific Journals, our Conferences and Field Meetings and basic administration.
+Our membership supports our Identification Handbooks and other publications, our scientific journal, our Conferences and Field Meetings and basic administration.
 We aim to keep our subscription affordable to all.

 BSBI employs staff to support our voluntary botanical field-recording network, to collect and interpret the field data and to make the findings available to all conservationists and botanists.
 This is financed partly by public sector grants, but these are typically limited to half the costs so the other half must be found from the private sector, mostly from legacies and donations to BSBI.

-BSBI Training & Education works with educational partner organisations to deliver affordable courses suitable to the needs of aspiring botanists of all ages, and much more - see the T&E page.
+BSBI Training & Education works with educational partner organisations to deliver affordable courses suitable to the needs of aspiring botanists of all ages, and much more - see the Training page.
 All of the supporting funds come from legacies and donations to BSBI.

 How can you help?

 Gifts of any amount to the Botanical Society of Britain and Ireland may be remitted direct to our Hon.
 Membership Secretary.
-We would request that donors consider completing a Gift Aid declaration (available from the Membership Secretary) if they are making the gift out of income subject to UK tax, as this enables BSBI to claim a tax repayment.
+We would request that donors consider completing a Gift Aid declaration (available from the Membership Secretary Gwynn Ellis) if they are making the gift out of income subject to UK tax, as this enables BSBI to claim a tax repayment.
 Contact our Finance Manager Julie Etherington if you'd like to find out more.

 Did you know...

 Millions of people in the UK (approximately a third of people over 55 and two-thirds aged 35-54) die without making a will, and this money goes directly to the government.